ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 4. Analysis writing.
 5. Results interpretation.

-The complete project including all the resources used can be found in the [Portfolio Project Repo](https://github.com/pabloagn/portfolio/tree/master/machine-learning/sentiment-analysis-with-python).
+The complete project, including all the resources used, can be found in the [Portfolio Project Repo](https://github.com/pabloagn/portfolio/tree/master/machine-learning/sentiment-analysis-with-python).

 ---